Saint-Henri, Montréal quartier of cool

 Established in 1685 and formerly home to Montréal’s tannery scene, the southwestern working class neighbourhood of Saint-Henri is finally getting its due.
 But while the world is taking note—the quartier is currently listed on Time Out magazine’s 2024 coolest neighbourhoods in the world—Montréalers have long known Saint-Henri as a place to be.

-Riverside Lachine canal
+Riverside Canal Lachine

 Mapping it out